Red flags & The Abuse Cycle

 How to end the cycle of abuse

 Stopping abuse isn’t as easy as “just leaving.”
 It’s natural if you feel afraid for your safety, the safety of your kids, or the welfare of your pets or feel you don’t have the resources to exit the situation.
-These are all common situations that many abusive partners ay take advantage of to keep you around.
+These are all common situations that many abusive partners may take advantage of to try and keep you from leaving.

-In the case of emotional abuse, you may not even yet realize you’re in an abusive cycle!
-You might have just got used to their 'awful behaviour and 'put downs' to make you feel like @@@@
+In the case of emotional abuse or coercive control, you may not even yet realize you’re in an abusive cycle!
+You might have just got used to their 'awful behaviour and 'put downs' to make you feel like ####.

-But it is possible to leave an abusive relationship and it may start with identifying those toxic behaviors you won’t tolerate or behaviours others would never expect you to tolerate - would you expect your best friend, mother, sister, daughter to ever put up with this - why should you?
+But it is possible to leave an abusive relationship and it may start with identifying those toxic behaviors you won’t tolerate or behaviours others would never expect you to tolerate - would you expect your best friend, mother, sister, daughter, coworker, neighbour to ever put up with this - why should you?

 Confide in someone